teapotlaboratories/kicad-library/readme.md

 # Teapot KiCAD Library
 Welcome to Teapot KiCAD Library!
 Here are all of the KiCAD library that [Teapot's projects](https://github.com/teapotlaboratories) uses.
 Some are fetched from other source, and some are built in-house.

 ## To-Do
 - Proper naming convention for library items

-- Add reference to original source
+## License
-- General Clean-Up
+Most 3D Model, Symbol and Footprint have it's own license.
+Look for readme.md for their license specification.